Pilate cycle

-The Pilate cycle is a group of various pieces of early Christian literature that purport to either be written by Pontius Pilate, or else otherwise closely describe his activities and the Passion of Jesus.
-Unlike the four gospels, these later writings were not canonized in the New Testament, and hence relegated to a status of apocrypha.
-Some writings were quite obscure, with only a few ancient textual references known today; they merely survived through happenstance, and may not have been particularly widely read by early Christians in the Roman Empire and Christians in the Middle Ages.
+The Pilate cycle is a group of various pieces of early Christian literature that either purport to be written by Pontius Pilate, or else otherwise closely describe his activities and the Passion of Jesus.
+Unlike the gospels, these later writings were not canonized in the New Testament, and were hence relegated to apocrypha.
+Some writings were obscure, with few ancient textual references known today; they survived merely through happenstance, and may not have been widely read by early Christians in the Roman Empire and Christians in the Middle Ages.
 Others were more popular.
-The most notable example was the Gospel of Nicodemus (or "Acts of Pilate"), which proved quite popular and influential in medieval and Renaissance Christianity.
+The most notable example is the Gospel of Nicodemus (or "Acts of Pilate"), which was influential in medieval and Renaissance Christianity.

-The group is collectively known as the Pilate cycle by some scholars; this is not a term used by early Christians, many of whom might have had access to only one or two of these accounts at most.
+The scholarly term Pilate cycle was not used by early Christians, who might have had access to one or two of these accounts at most.
 It is rather an umbrella designation used much later to collect the writings attributed to Pilate.
-None of these documents are considered by modern scholars to have been authentically written by Pilate or his contemporaries.
+None of the writings is considered by modern scholars to have been written by Pilate or his contemporaries.